 There are certain requirements that must be followed for fan installation:

 - Radon vent fans need to be fitted to account for the pressure difference and air-flow dynamics needed to reach radon reduction objectives.
 The type of fan is determined by the sub-slab conditions, the size of the slab and the extent of the radon problem.

 - For depressurization systems, vent fans cannot be installed in basements, or crawl spaces.
 National ASTM radon mitigation standards do not permit the fans to be located in the conditioned envelope of the house.

 - Radon fans are permitted in unfinished attics, garages (not below conditioned spaces) or on the outside of the building.

-Only real radon fans should be used.
-In the U.S. there are 3 prominent radon fan manufacturers: Radon Away, Festa Radon Technologies, and FanTech.
+At Radon Abatement Services, we only use proper, specialized radon vent fans from the most trusted U.S. manufacturers.
 These fans are UV resistant, made of UL-listed durable plastic and have a watertight electrical terminal box.
-The radon fans we use have high efficiency EBM motorized impellers and thermal overload protection.
+The radon fans we use have high-efficiency EBM motorized impellers and thermal overload protection.